The NRG Oncology Biospecimen Bank is located in the Department of Radiation Oncology at the University of California San Francisco Mt. Zion Campus.

 NRGBB-SF is closed on weekends and all UC observed holidays.

-Site may ship frozen and non-urgent specimens Monday-Wednesday.
+Sites may ship frozen samples and non-urgent specimens Monday-Wednesday.
 Sites must send tracking information to [email protected] PRIOR to shipping and must track shipment to confirm delivery.

 The NRG Oncology Biospecimen Bank - San Francisco is the central repository of biospecimens collected from cancer patients enrolled in NRG or RTOG legacy clinical trials.
-Over 600,000 samples, including unstained slides, tissue blocks, frozen and fresh tissue and fluids like plasma or serum from various disease sites from new NRG trials and RTOG Legacy trials are stored at the NRG Biospecimen Bank.
+Over 700,000 biospecimens, including unstained slides, tissue blocks, frozen and fresh tissue and fluids like plasma or serum from various disease sites from NRG Oncology trials and RTOG Legacy trials are stored at the NRG Biospecimen Bank.
 Extensive clinical follow-up data exist on the patients.

 Who we are:

 Director: Dr Richard Jordan, DDS, PhD

 Staff: Leslie Longoria, Nicholas Almeida, Sam Clinch, Mary Manning, Mckenzie Petersen, Lu Wang